 Email: The Most Underrated Business Tool

 Although it’s been around for more than 20 years, email is still rolling along, strong as ever.
-The death of email has long been touted as an inevitability, yet, in today’s digital age, investing in an email list is one of the wisest marketing decisions your business can make.
+The death of email has long been touted as an inevitability, yet, in today’s digital age, investing in an email list is one of the wisest marketing decisions for your business.

 While Facebook and its social brethren dominate top of mind awareness, email provides stability where social networks cannot.
 Likes and followers might look attractive, but there’s no guarantee you’ll ever reach them in 2018.